 Also known as the acid-test or the liquidity ratio, this is a measurement of a company’s ability to cover its short-term liabilities.
 A ratio greater than one indicates that the company has enough in cash and cash equivalents to pay its obligations and cover its operations.

 A balance sheet is a document that businesses can use to summarize their company’s financials, and which investors can then use to determine the value of a company.
-It details a company’s assets and liabilities.
-It also breaks down the value of a company’s stock.
-The information on a balance sheet is useful on its own, but you can also use it in conjunction with other financial documents – an income statement and cash flow statement.
-Combining the insights of all three of these documents can help you determine whether or not investing in a company is the right choice for you.
+It details a company’s assets and liabilities, along with the value of its stock.
+The information on a balance sheet is independently useful too.
+You can also use them in conjunction with other financial documents, like an income statement or a cash flow statement.
+Combining the insights of all three of these documents can help you determine whether investing in a company is the right choice for you.
 Financial advisors often have a proficiency in evaluating balance sheets if you’d like to include this kind of fundamental analysis in your investing plan.

 Photo credit: ©iStock.com/DNY59, ©iStock.com/milanvirijevic, ©iStock.com/Rawpixel, ©iStock.com/Kritchanut